“Many ideas grow better when transplanted into another mind than the one where they sprang up.”Oliver Wendell Holmes

 - If it isn’t written down somewhere that stakeholders can get to it, it didn’t happen.
 Even if it is written down, if it’s not well indexed, it still didn’t happen.

 The somewhat longer version…

-At the moment, I work with about five (maybe seven) different collaborations.
+At the moment, I project manage about five (maybe seven) different collaborations.
 Those collaborations have a few things in common.
 They exist across several countries, time zones, and organizations.
 They are trying to do something that they can give (not sell) back to the world and they all take a really long time to get there from here.

-My role differs in the details from one contract to the next, but in all cases: I am responsible for some (sometimes more, sometimes less) level of coordination.
+Project management differs in the details from one contract to the next, but in all cases: I am responsible for varied (sometimes more, sometimes less) levels of coordination.
 I get to interact with many of the stakeholders and help define the processes that will allow them to get their work done.
 ‘Done’ might mean published or “go-live” with software.
 It doesn’t actually matter what ‘done’ is, as long as the authors, developers, or stakeholders know they have had the opportunity to be involved.